 Risk No. Environmental management measures Residual risk A1 Comply with section 1200.07 Air Quality of the VicRoads contract specification.
-In the impact zone for construction dust where an exceedence of the SEPP (AQM) may occur the following additional mitigation measures would be implemented: Implement methods and management systems (including continuous air monitoring) to maintain air quality during construction consistent with State Environmental Protection Policy (Air Quality Management) intervention levels for particulates and EPA Best Practice Environmental Management - Environmental Guidelines for Major Construction Sites (1996).
+In the impact zone for construction dust where an exceedence of the SEPP (AQC) may occur the following additional mitigation measures would be implemented: Implement methods and management systems (including continuous air monitoring) to maintain air quality during construction consistent with State Environmental Protection Policy (Air Quality Management) intervention levels for particulates and EPA Best Practice Environmental Management - Environmental Guidelines for Major Construction Sites (1996).
 Implement a dust management protocol as described in Technical Appendix L, including minimising land disturbance by using a staged approach and rehabilitating cleared areas promptly, applying dust suppression measures and keeping vehicles to well-defined haul roads, limiting vehicle speed and sealing haul roads and other exposed areas by means of concrete or paving where necessary.
-Negligible A2 As per A1 and dust deposition gauges would be used to judge effectiveness of the CEMP, and evaluate implementation of further controls such as halting works under certain conditions.
-Low A3 As per A1 and where concerns are raised by land owners and if warranted, sensitive receptors with rain water supplies would be encouraged to adopt the recommendations of the Australian Drinking Water Guidelines and install a 'first' flush device' between the water runoff and tank.
-Negligible A4 Implement a dust management protocol as described in Technical Appendix L, including minimising land disturbance by using a staged approach and rehabilitating cleared areas promptly, applying dust suppression measures and keeping vehicles to well-defined haul roads, limiting vehicle speed and sealing haul roads and other exposed areas by means of concrete or paving where necessary.
-Take additional dust mitigation steps, such as reduced activity or additional water application when adverse (hot, dry and/or gusty) winds result in visible dust heading towards fruit vines or olive trees near the construction activity.
+Negligible A2 As per Risk A1 Dust deposition gauges would be used to judge effectiveness of the CEMP, and evaluate implementation of further controls such as halting works under certain conditions.
+Low А3 As per Risk A1 Where concerns are raised by land owners and if warranted, sensitive receptors with rain water supplies would be encouraged to have 'first' flush devices' installed between the water runoff and tank Negligible A4 Implement a dust management protocol as described in Technical Appendix L, including minimising land disturbance by using a staged approach and rehabilitating cleared areas promptly, applying dust suppression measures and keeping vehicles to well-defined haul roads, limiting vehicle speed and sealing haul roads and other exposed areas by means of concrete or paving where necessary.
 Negligible A5 Air quality issues during operation would be identified through public liaison and complaints received.
 Management measures would be implemented as required.
 Negligible